-Each citizen support organization shall provide for an annual financial audit in accordance with s.
+(3) Each citizen support organization shall provide for an annual financial audit in accordance with s.
 215.98 of its financial records and accounts by an independent certified public accountant.
 A citizen support organization shall submit its annual audit report to the commission for review.
 The commission shall submit the audit report to the Auditor General.
 The commission and the Auditor General may obtain additional data relative to the operation of a citizen support organization from the citizen support organization or from its independent auditor.
 The identity of a donor or prospective donor to a citizen support organization who desires to remain anonymous and all information identifying such donor or prospective donor are confidential and exempt from the provisions of s.
 119.07(1) and s.
 24(a), Art.
 I of the State Constitution.
 Such anonymity shall be maintained in the auditor's report.

-Section 99.
+Section 96.
 Subsection (3) of section 373.45926, Florida Statutes, is amended to read:

-373.45926 Everglades Trust Fund; allocation of revenues and expenditure of funds for conservation and protection of natural resources and abatement of water pollution.--

-(3) The South Florida Water Management District shall furnish, on a quarterly basis, a detailed copy of its expenditures from the Everglades Trust Fund to the Governor, the President of the Senate, and the Speaker of the House of Representatives, and shall make copies available to the public.
+373.45926 Everglades Trust Fund; allocation of revenues and expenditure of funds for conservation and protection of natural resources and abatement of water pollution.-- expenditures from the Everglades Trust Fund to the Governor, the President of the Senate, and the Speaker of the House of Representatives, and shall make copies available to the public.
 The information shall be provided in a format approved by the Joint Legislative Committee on Everglades Oversight.
 At the direction of the Joint Legislative Committee on Everglades Oversight, an audit a postaudit may be made from time to time by the Auditor General, and such audit shall be within the authority of said Auditor General, to make.